 - The proposal must describe the method of evaluating the internship to be used by the faculty supervisor.

 - The proposal must identify the firm or agency where the internship will be done.

 - The proposal must identify the professional person at the firm or agency who will supervise the student during the internship.

 - The proposal must be approved by the department chair or his or her designee before a student may proceed with the internship.

 - The approved proposal must be delivered to the Office of Records and Registration by the end of the first week of the semester in which the internship is to be completed.

 - Copies of the approved proposal should be provided to the student, the faculty supervisor, the department, and the firm or agency supervisor.

 - If the circumstances of the internship change, it is the responsibility of the student to notify the faculty supervisor.
 At which point, the faculty advisor will send an addendum to the proposal to the Office of Records and Registration.

-- Students who wish to intern for credit in the summer are required to pay tuition for those credits.
+- Students who wish to intern for credit in the summer or winter sessions are required to pay tuition for those credits.